akingaragon/WSO2-TCPConnectionMediator/README.md

 Message to send the server

 -	tcpHasWelcomeMessage :
-Does the server reply your connection request with a welcome message?
+Does server reply your connection request with a welcome message?
 If the server has welcome message then send true, else send false

 -	tcpWelcomeMessage :
-If the server has welcome message then pass servers expexted welcome message with this parameter.
+If the server has welcome message then pass servers expected welcome message with this parameter.
 Mediator compares tcpWelcomeMessage with servers welcome message, if they are different then stop the execution.

 -	tcpHasSpecialEndingMessage :
 This parameter is used to understand the end of servers response message.
 If your server send a special character at then end of its reply, you should send true, else false

 -	tcpSpecialEndingMessages :
 If the server has special message ending parameter and if you send tcpHasSpecialEndingMessage true then you should send the ending message with this parameter.
-Mediator waits until see this parameter.
+Mediator waits(reads) until see this parameter.
 You can send ; seperated multiple values.

 -	tcpResponseMessage :
 This is an out parameter.
 Response of server is set on this property